Estimated reading time: 7 minutes

 We’ve seen a $45,000 per year reduction in income for a client, while an expungement petition was pending in court.
 So the real number could be in the several millions of dollars, depending upon your career path.

-We all enjoy the presumption of innocence when someone makes a claim about us.
+We all enjoy the presumption of innocence when someone makes claims about us.
 So we should not be held in jail for someone’s unproven claim.
 If arrested on probable cause and booked into jail, we have the right to a pre-trial release (bail) hearing.
-And we have the right to defense counsel at that hearing before a judge.
-If you’re in this situation, call Attorney Thomas Gallagher now, for help.

-Is Executed Prison or Jail Probable, if Convicted?
+Is Prison or Jail Likely, if Convicted?

 If charged with a serious criminal offense, you may face a threat of jail or even prison time.
 And even for minor crimes, jail can be a real threat, especially where a person has prior convictions.
+But judges rarely execute the statute’s maximum incarceration term.

 In non-felony, misdemeanor cases, up to one year in jail can be possible in Minnesota state court.